Nachoxt17/4---Ejercicio-con-Bootstrap-4.-Tablas-y-consumir-una-API/README.md

 # Ejercicio-con-Bootstrap-4.-Tablas-y-consumir-una-API
-El Objetivo de este Ejercicio es Aprender y Afianzar Bootstrap 4          Básico y consumir una API  representando en Formato Lista sus Datos y Ordenarlos por Nombre - email - Direccion - Ciuidad  y codigo postal.
+The Objective of this Exercise is to Learn and Secure Bootstrap 4 Basic and consume an API representing it's Data in List Format and Sort them by Name - email - Address - City and Zipcode.